Tab completion should show list of possible matches

 I find it really useful, when holding a conversation in a large channel in the middle of other conversations to be able to just type one or two letters and let MRU take care of it, first go.
 I wouldn't like to wade through several letter-tab-letter-tab-letter cycles for each of my messages.

-#6 Updated by rikai about 8 years ago
+#6 Updated by rikai over 8 years ago

 The way it currently works is the default way used in most popular irc clients and is the expected behavior.